xtuml/bridgepoint/doc-bridgepoint/notes/10120_sequence_constraint_int.md

 ### 4. Requirements

 4.1 Size constraints shall be supported on sequence types.
-4.1.1 Integer literals shall be allowed as a size constraint.
+4.1.1 Integer literals shall be allowed as a size constraint on types used to type parameters and activity return types.
-4.1.2 No other expression shall be supported as a size constraint.
+4.1.2 No other expression shall be supported as a size constraint on types used to type parameters and activity return types.

 ### 5. Work Required